blackair23/React-Skeakers/README.md

 # Sneak.In

-Sneak.In is a sneaker marketplace.
-The app allows registered users to buy, sell, and comment on sneakers from other users.
-The app is currently under development, with plans to add personal messaging functionality in the near future.
+Sneak.In is a sneaker marketplace that allows registered users to buy, sell, and comment on sneakers from other users.
+The app has real-time messaging functionality using socket.io, allowing users to communicate with each other.
+Sneak.In is currently under development, with plans to continuously improve and add new features in the future.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/95815081/227042455-d8f54c0f-5dba-411e-a50b-2fbafc5cd5ea.png" />